jatin7/dse-graph-northwind-database/README.md

 ##Run DSE in Search Analytics mode

-If you havent yet started DSE on this node you can skip to the section "Clone the RTFAP2 repository"
+If you havent yet started DSE on this node you can skip to the section "Clone the dse-graph-NorthWind-database repository"

 If you **have** already started the DSE service on this node, follow the instructions below to remove the default (Cassandra-only) database and start again in Search/Analytics/Graph mode: